 Our chapters (usually student clubs on campuses) write anonymous, heartfelt letters that aim to share their vulnerabilities and offer support for those who are fighting through difficult times.
-These letters are distributed either within Chapters, to other Chapters, or to community youth organizations called partner sites.
-We believe that writing is humanity distilled into ink, and we want the human connection to foster empathy one letter at a time.
+These letters are distributed either within Chapters, to other Chapters, or to community organizations called partner sites.
+We believe that writing is humanity distilled into ink.
+Individuals unaffiliated with our network can submit and exchange letters via our free, public online platform here.

 We partner with schools and other mental health organizations to provide training and talks for youth around the world.
-We facilitate a unique youth-for-youth educational mental health module (check out our guidebook for free here) designed and researched in-house and delivered to thousands of students a year in addition to interested peer listeners at our chapters.
+We also facilitate our own unique youth-for-youth educational mental health module (check out our guidebook for free here) + teachers' curricum handbook designed and researched in-house and delivered to thousands of students a year in addition to interested peer listeners at our chapters.
 In addition, we run peer support resources like the first pan-African mental health hotline out of our Liberia office.

-We stay updated on current mental health-related legislation and issues.
+We stay updated on current mental health-related policies and issues.
 Our chapters work with administrators to foster changes in the mental health dialogue and system at their institutions, such as bringing in mental health professionals to campus for the first time or creating a history-making student-run mental health task force.
 We also run annual scholarships for mental health higher education and healthcare access.
 On a broader level, we sometimes engage in letter-writing campaigns, in-person meetings, and advocacy events to urge officials to take action on mental health awareness and treatment reform.